 CLS – Cumulative Layout Shift

 CLS is a new metric that attempts to measure how stable the page’s layout is during the loading and render process.

-You’ve probably experienced this yourself where you head to a site, go to click on something, and a banner bar loads or the layout changes slightly, and you have to adjust where you’re clicking.
+You’ve probably experienced this yourself where you head to a site, go to click on something, and a banner bar loads or the layout changes slightly, and you have to move the mouse just a few clicks to hit the target page.
 That’s a layout shift and a bad user experience.

 Google’s target for CLS is under 0.1

 You’ll have seen this term around if you’ve done any website speed testing, e.g. “Avoid Render Blocking Resources” or similar.

 The way it’s phrased is poor and implies something is broken or incorrectly setup but that’s not the case.

 In simple terms, render blocking means the site render can’t continue until the browser processes a file.

 No Jquery equals a faster site.

 CSS is another render-blocking resource, and your page can’t render appropriately without processing css files.